Young Love (Connie Smith and Nat Stuckey album)

-Young Love is a collaborative studio album by American country artists Connie Smith and Nat Stuckey.
-It was released in July 1969 via RCA Victor and contained 12 tracks.
+Young Love is a collaborative studio album by American country artists Connie Smith and Nat Stuckey, released in July 1969 by RCA Victor.
 The project was a collection of duets between Smith and Stuckey.
 The duets were mostly cover versions of songs previously recorded by other country artists.
 Many of these songs had originally been released as duets themselves.
 Included on the project was the pair's cover of "Young Love", which became a top 20 single on the American country songs chart.
 In 1969, Billboard gave the album a favorable response.

 Background

 In 1964, Connie Smith's debut single titled "Once a Day" topped the American country songs chart for eight weeks.
 It set forth a series of uninterrupted top ten country singles during the decade.
 In 1966, Nat Stuckey's single titled "Sweet Thang" reached the top five of the American country chart and had several more hit singles with "Plastic Saddle" and "Sweet Thang and Cisco".
 The decision to pair both country artists' voices was by their producers at RCA Victor.
 Smith's producer (Bob Ferguson) and Stuckey's producer (Felton Jarvis) believed "that their voices would blend well", according to biographer Barry Mazor.
 Smith herself described the duet pairing as "a four-way deal" because all four people were choosing material.